adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

   $REST_API/V1/oope_payment_method | jq .
 ```

-2. Review the output to ensure "PARTNER-PAY" is not already in the list
+2. Review the output to ensure "PARTNER-PAY" is not already in the list.

 ### Step 1.4: Create New Payment Method
+---

 1. Create a new payment method by running:

 ```bash